• Courses

 Page Path vs Page URL

-If you’re just starting with web tracking and have absolutely no prior technical knowledge of the web, you might be confused about which variable to use when.
+If you’re just starting with web tracking and have no prior technical knowledge of the web, you might be confused about which variable to use and when.
 Let’s take a look.

 Page Path returns way less info compared to the Page URL.
 Page Path returns only what comes after the hostname (domain) but before the question mark “?” (a.k.a. query parameters), hashmark “#” (a.k.a.
 URL fragment), colon “:” (a.k.a. port).